MJimitater/Object-Detection/README.md

 ### Instructions:

 1. Download Dogs_vs_Cats_Localization_functional.ipynb
-2. Download dataset: the source of the image datasets: https://www.robots.ox.ac.uk/~vgg/data/pets/ **Caution**: I noticed, images and labels might be corrupted in its chronology!
+2. Download dataset.
+The source of the image datasets: https://www.robots.ox.ac.uk/~vgg/data/pets/ **Caution**: I noticed, images and labels might be corrupted in its chronology!
 3. Make sure to edit the pwd for the data(sub)sets
 4. Run code